l3wk3m/studio-booker/README.md

 Given I am reading the text content on the website
 When I engage with any piece of content (such as about us, services, or blog posts)
 Then the text should feel like a conversation with a friend, using casual language, jokes, or puns where appropriate, making the reading experience enjoyable and relaxed

-#### Epic 5 - Developing User Testimonial functionality

-As a site user (employee) I can access the user testimonials section so that I can stay informed about workshops and learn from my colleagues' experiences

-**User Story - Submitting workshop stories**

-As a site user (employee) I can submit stories about the workshops I have held so that share my experiences and insights with my colleagues.

-- Acceptance criteria 1
-Given the user is logged in and has held a workshop
-When the user navigates to the employees page and fills in the story submission form with details about the workshop (title, content, etc.) and submits it
-Then the story is published to the news feed
-- Acceptance criteria 2
-Given the user has filled in the submission form but left some mandatory fields empty
-When the user attempts to submit the form
-Then an error message is displayed, and the submission is not processed until all mandatory fields are filled

-**User Story - Reading workshop stories**

-As a site user (employee) I can read stories about workshops submitted by my colleagues so that I can learn from their experiences

-- Acceptance Criteria 1
-Given the user is logged in
-When the user navigates to the news feed
-Then the user can see a list of published workshop stories

-**User Story - Deleting own post**

-As a site user (employeer) I can delete my own posts on the employee workshop news feed so that I can remove content that I no longer wish to share or that has become outdated

-- Acceptance Criteria 1
-Given the user is logged in and viewing their own post on the employee workshop news feed
-When the user selects the option to delete their post
-Then the system prompts the user to confirm the deletion to prevent accidental removal
-- Acceptance Criteria 2
-Given the user confirms the deletion of their post
-When the deletion process is initiated
-Then the post is permanently removed from the news feed, and the user receives a confirmation message that their post has been successfully deleted

 ## Design